 Wrote an amicus brief to the U.S. Supreme Court on behalf of the Committee to Support U.S. Trade Laws in a successful appeal of a Commerce antidumping determination.

-Participated in international challenges to U.S. determinations involving Chinese limitations on raw material exports, privatization of steel companies, and subsidies to Korean DRAM producers before the Dispute Settlement Body of the WTO.
+Participated in international challenges to U.S. determinations involving Chinese limitations on raw material exports, privatization of steel companies, subsidies to Chinese steel producers, and injury caused by exports of DRAMs from Korea before the WTO Dispute Settlement Body.

 Involved in implementing trade legislation and regulations in connection with the 1984, 1988 and 1994 Trade Acts on behalf of a variety of U.S. agricultural and manufacturing industries.